 Motorcycle Restoration Process - How This Works!

 Once we have decided to work together on a restoration, the bike is delivered either by you personally or the shipping agent of your choice.
-Once the bike has arrived or any time prior to the start of disassembly a deposit in the amount of your choosing is required.
-Once a deposit has been received, you will receive a link to an online invoice showing your credit.
+Once the bike has arrived, or any time prior to the start of disassembly, a deposit in the amount of your choosing is required.
+Once a deposit has been made, you will receive a link to an online invoice showing your credit.
 You will use this link throughout the project to see what labor has been performed and also the parts that have been purchased.
 Once the initial deposit money has been used, I will contact you saying I am in need of more funds to continue the project.
 This process will continue until the project is completed.
 I always have the same response when someone asks "how much do you want".
 Long story short is the more you give me, the less I bug you and more progress will be made on the project.
-I do not continue until I have usable credit for a given project.
+I do not continue unless I have a positive balance to work with on any given project.

 Why do I do it this way?
 There are two reasons: